geraintluff/json-model/README.md

 # JSON Models

 This package handles JSON data and associated JSON Schemas.
-This includes [fast schema validation/assignment](#speed-table), and a wrapper class that adds events, and HTML bindings for UI/display (HTML on server-side, DOM in browser with shared code).
+This includes [fast schema validation/assignment](#speed-table), and a wrapper class that adds events plus HTML bindings for UI/display (HTML on server-side, DOM in browser with shared code).

 ## API